-Vail Mountain — one of two world-famous ski mountains in the valley (Beaver Creek is the other) — has recently launched oodles of new summer activities under the theme of Epic Discovery from Adventure Ridge to Game Creek Bowl and down to Mid-Vail.
+In addition to being one of two world-famous ski mountains in the valley (Beaver Creek is the other), Vail Mountain boasts oodles of summer activities under the theme of Epic Discovery.
+Mini-golfing, ziplining, summer tubing and rock climbing are just some of the adventures you can expect.
 Take the gondola up and walk down amid colorful wildflowers, or for a more heart-pumping adventure, hike up the mountain and catch the gondola back down.

 There’s also off-road SUV tours and guided hikes for all abilities.
-Or discover the aerial ropes course, zipline tour, mini golf and waterless tube track.
 As you navigate the mountain, keep an eye out for Interpretive Discovery Zones, where you can learn about this beautiful area’s flora and fauna.

-After working up an appetite on the links or trails, relax over lunch or brunch at one of Vail’s fabulous restaurants, such as Sweet Basil, Elway's Vail, The Little Diner, La Tour, Mountain Standard, Heirloom, Alpenrose or Vail Chophouse.
+After working up an appetite on the links or trails, relax over lunch or brunch at one of Vail’s fabulous restaurants, such as Root & Flower, Sweet Basil, The Little Diner, La Tour, Mountain Standard, Alpenrose or Vail Chophouse.

 Wind down with an alpine-inspired treatment at one of the valley’s premier resort spas.
-After being pampered by luxuries such as Ultimate Body Bliss at The Spa at The Arrabelle in Vail or Colorado Wild Rose Cure at the Park Hyatt Beaver Creek, you’ll be refreshed and ready for an unforgettable night in the Vail Valley.
+After being pampered by luxuries at RockResorts Spa at The Arrabelle in Vail or the Park Hyatt Beaver Creek, you’ll be refreshed and ready for an unforgettable night in the Vail Valley.

 Less luxurious, but equally delightful options abound, as well: Goat Yoga at Vail Stables brings together the Zen of yoga with the adorable energy of kids (the goat kind)!
 The stables also have excellent horseback-riding trips, naturally.
 Paragon Guides’ Take a Llama to Lunch hikes pair you with a llama and guide you into evergreen forests and aspen groves.
-And Sage Outdoor Adventures offers a fly-fishing trip on private waters of the Piney River.
+And Sage Outdoor Adventures offers a fly-fishing trip on private waters.

 Treat yourself to the unexpected delight of gourmet dining at 10,000 feet with a meal at Game Creek Restaurant, whose location on Vail Mountain overlooking Game Creek Bowl provides unmatched views.
 Beaver Creek offers another unique restaurant option at Beano’s Cabin, a grand yet rustic on-mountain epicurean experience.
 Getting to either restaurant is half the fun, with transportation choices ranging from a gondola, wagon or horseback ride.

 After dinner, get an earful of the plentiful live music around town.
-Vail’s Samana Lounge, Shakedown Bar and Pepi’s provide the best opportunities to linger over a cocktail while watching live musicians, and be sure to check the schedules for summertime special performing arts events such as the Hot Summer Nights Concert Series, the Vail Jazz Festival, the Bravo!
+Vail’s Shakedown Bar, King's Club and Pepi’s provide the best opportunities to linger over a cocktail while watching live musicians, and be sure to check the schedules for summertime special performing arts events such as the Hot Summer Nights Concert Series, the Bravo!
 Vail Valley Music Festival and the Vail International Dance Festival, which brings dancers from top companies all over the world to a gorgeous outdoor stage.

 Choose another valley town for today’s adventures.
-Avon’s a treat with meandering trails and Nottingham Park, home to the state’s largest Fourth of July celebration, paddle boats, stand-up paddleboards, fishing and picnic spots.
-The new Destination Jump, Splash, Learn playground in Nottingham Park, with natured-themed swings, zipline, climbing features and more.
-In winter Nottingham Lake opens for old-fashioned ice skating and hockey.
+Avon’s a treat with meandering trails and Nottingham Park, home to one of the state's most popular Fourth of July celebration, paddle boats, stand-up paddleboards, fishing and picnic spots.
+The Destination Jump, Splash, Learn playground in Nottingham Park, delights with natured-themed swings, zipline and climbing features.

-There’s also a pump track, BMX track and MHOR R/C Raceway radio-controlled car track, and the new Eagle River Park whitewater park just off I-70 has waves and holes for surfing, kayaking, rafting and tubing, as well as a beach area and fire pits.
+There’s also a pump track, BMX track and the Eagle River Park whitewater park just off I-70 has waves and holes for surfing, kayaking, rafting and tubing, as well as a beach area and fire pits.
 Stop in to Batsons Corner Store to get the inside scoop on conditions.

-Gypsum has a shooting range, fishing ponds right in town limits, a championship golf course that’s usually one of the first to open in the mountain region for the summer, the Dry Lake Motocross Park and access to BLM lands.
+Gypsum has a shooting range, fishing ponds right in town limits, the Dry Lake Motocross Park and access to BLM lands.
+It's also home to Gypsum Creek Golf Course, often one of the first to open in the mountain region for the summer.
 For rock crawlers with off-road vehicles, the Middle Middle rock-crawling trail north of town looms with large boulders, undercut ledges and waterfall climbs.
-Farmers’ Market Fridays starting in June bring local flavors and 18 town parks are perfect for picnics.
+Farmers’ markets that open in summer bring local flavors and 18 town parks are perfect for picnics.

 In any season the region’s 10th Mountain Division Huts provide backcountry stopovers for showshoers/skiers and hikers.
 Book early — these unique stopovers get snatched up fast by those looking to live in relative backcountry comfort.